-- I) The fuller your sail is set, the "harder" the cam rotation will be.
-Applying more downhaul and outhaul will give a softer cam rotation. - 2) Using one size longer cam pocket will also soften the rotation.
+$\mathsf{I})$ The fuller your sail is set, the "harder" the cam rotation will be.
+Applying more diagram 5 Wrap the tack strap around the pad and sail.

+- downhaul and outhaul will give a softer cam rotation. - 2) Using one size longer cam pocket will also soften the rotation.